 You notice that your hard drive space is randomly shrinking.
 You went from 40 GB to 30 GB in one day, and you have no idea why.
 What is going on?
 Sudden drops in hard drive space can indicate a malware infection.
 Malware software can rapidly eat up hard drive space with random files.
 Be sure to keep an eye on your physical storage and your file names.
 If you notice that files are disappearing, or your personal files have been modified, you could be a victim of a malware attack.

 Regarding the hard drive, you also need to check if your physical storage space has been increasing lately or if some of your files disappeared or changed their names.
-This is another sign of malware activity, since there are numerous types of malicious programs which use various methods to fill up all the available space in the hard drive and cause it to crash.
+This is another sign of malware activity since there are numerous types of malicious programs that use various methods to fill up all the available space in the hard drive and cause it to crash.

 Unusually High Network usage Activity

-Some Times you may notice you are not connected to internet through Web browser and there is no program that may connect to online servers to download or upload any data, but high network activity can still be observed on taskmanager network activity.
+Some Times you may notice you are not connected to the internet through the Web browser and there is no program that may connect to online servers to download or upload any data, but high network activity can still be observed on task manager network activity.